-IMPORTANT: For ultimate clarity, the CRD emergency program has been solely able to focus on emergency response and recovery over the past five years, due to the significant number, duration, and severity of disasters.
+IMPORTANT: For ultimate clarity, the CRD emergency program has only been able to focus on emergency response and recovery over the past five years due to the significant number, duration and severity of disasters.
 There has been insufficient time or resources to devote to program development, and the impact to the organization outside of the emergency program has also been significant.
-The cycle of disasters is not abating, with landslide issues now becoming more significant, especially in areas affected by wildfire.
-Without some relief for the program from this workload, staff turnover is likely to continue, and the department will not be able to evolve effectively, which will ultimately be reflected in community readiness and resilience for future crises.
+The cycle of disasters is not abating, with landslide issues becoming more significant, especially in areas affected by wildfire.
+Without some relief for the program, staff turnover is likely to continue, and the department will not be able to evolve effectively, which will ultimately be reflected in community readiness and resilience for future crises.